24th July, 2019

 With all the compliance changes recently, it’s become easy to forget one of the most important aspects of offering payroll: pricing.

-Payroll throughout New Zealand is drastically undercharged and it’s crucial that you use payday filing as the catalyst to change that.
+Many who currently offer payroll services have still not adjusted their pricing to reflect the increased workload that payday filing has created for them.
+Payroll throughout New Zealand is already drastically undercharged and it’s crucial that you use payday filing as the catalyst to change that.

 Ultimately, how you charge your services is up to you to decide and may even require a staggered roll out to test the waters.
 But at the end of the day, you’re likely to consider the following models.